 On Sunday evening, May 18 at 6 pm, First Baptist Church will be offering a very special event that all Christians are encouraged to attend.
 They are hosting Marziyeh and Maryam - two young women who were born in Iran, became Christians during studies abroad, went back to their homeland and experienced persecution.
 They have a story to tell.
 There is a flyer that Evelyn will place around the church with more information.

 A Note from Your Finance Team

-Online Giving is now available through our church web site.
-Folks are signing up and it's working well.
-Simply go towww.firstmethodistblairsville.com and click on the "Online Giving" button located under the pastor's picture.
+Online Giving is always available through our church web site.
+Simply go to www.firstmethodistblairsville.com and click on the "Online Giving" button located under the pastor's picture.
 The confidential process will allow you to sign up to direct deposit funds you define.
-If you have any questions, contact our Financial Secretary, Deidra Gilbert: email@example.com
+If you have any questions, contact our Financial Secretary, Deidra Gilbert email@example.com

 Through our sacrificial service God will reach people, touch souls, change hearts and launch disciples